+The rates paid on a property is calculated based on the potential rental value of the premises and the operating requirements of Council.
 The rates you pay are a proportionate share of what is needed by Council to provide local services and facilities.
 That is, if your home has greater potential rental return than your neighbours, you will pay a higher share of the total rates budgeted by Council.

 Rates can also increase if your property increases in potential rental value faster than others in your area.
 For example, if you make improvements to your home that increase its rental value then your share of rates will increase.

+The state government requires councils to collect the Emergency Services Levy from ratepayers.
 The funds raised go to the Department of Fire and Emergency Services.
 The funds do not go to councils and the rate charged is not set by councils.

 All councils also rely on and compete for additional funds from the state and federal government through assistance grants and funding bid opportunities.
 Without these we would not be able to implement large scale infrastructure projects or subsidise health and safety initiatives such as installing CCTV cameras.

 Around 76% of Council’s operating revenue budget is met through rate revenue.

 A payment arrangement can be made if you are unable to pay in full or by instalments.
 The Town has also adopted a Financial Hardship Policy.
 Please contact the Rates Team to discuss your options.